-I spent a few minutes searching for minimalist ideas and found thousands of pictures of clean, sparsely decorated homes with bright white walls and empty countertops.
+I spend a few minutes searching for minimalist ideas and find thousands of pictures of clean, sparsely decorated homes with bright white walls and empty countertops.
 I’m irresistibly drawn to those stark images.
 I subscribe to minimalist blogs and scour the Internet in search of advice about purging my possessions and living with less.
 That’s where I first learned about tiny houses.

 “There’s a tiny house convention coming to town,” I tell my husband.
 “Have you forgotten you’re over six feet tall?” he asks with a bit of a smirk.
 Of course I haven’t.
 I show him pictures of tiny houses with lofted ceilings that could easily accommodate homeowners up to 6’7”.